 This luscious maple glaze sings with the earthy flavor of maple syrup sharpened with a touch of salt.
 It has a rich, buttery mouthfeel that makes it super addictive and versatile.

-I especially love this glaze drizzled over my favorite gluten-free pumpkin bread.
+I especially love this glaze drizzled over my favorite gluten-free pumpkin spice bread.
 It starts out silky-smooth, and within a few minutes, it hardens into an icing-like finish that locks in moisture and keeps the quickbread fresh for days.

 It's also incredibly quick and simple to make.
 In the time it's taken you to read this post, you could have whipped up a batch of glaze!